swiftlang/swift/docs/LibraryEvolution.rst

 - A versioned function may not change its external parameter names (labels).
 - A versioned function may not add, remove, or reorder parameters, whether or not they have default values.
-- A versioned function that throws may not become non-throwing.
+- A versioned function that throws may not become non-throwing or vice versa.
 - ``@noreturn`` may not be removed from a function.
 - The ``@noescape`` attribute may not be added to or removed from a parameter.
   It is not a `versioned attribute` and so there is no way to guarantee that it